akamai/AkamaiOPEN-edgegrid-java/edgegrid-signer-core/README.md

 `#pickSectionName()` method can be overridden by the user to select different sections from the configuration file based on the current request.

-## Changes

-2.1:
-- Splitting README.md between relevant modules.

-2.0:
-- Signing algorithm tweaks
-- Separated binding for Google HTTP Client Library for Java from core
-- Unit tests with TestNG
-- Published to Maven Central

-## Authors

-Maciej Gawinecki <mgawinec@akamai.com>

-Martin Meyer <mmeyer@akamai.com>

-## Contribute!

-This is an open-source library, and contributions are welcome.
-You're welcome to fork this project and send us a pull request.

-For more information about OPEN API visit the [Akamai {OPEN} Developer Community](https://developer.akamai.com/).

 [1]: https://developer.akamai.com/introduction/Client_Auth.html